ubirch/ubirch-kinetis-sdk-package/README.md

 # ubirch Kinetis SDK package

 This is a [CMake](https://cmake.org) package for the [Kinetis SDK](kex.freescale.com/en/).
-It creates the a Kinetis SDK library target as well as targets for some of the middleware found in the SDK.
+It creates a Kinetis SDK library target (ksdk20) as well as targets for some of the middleware (i.e. mmcau) found in the SDK.
 Packages can then be found by other CMake projects using `find_package()`.

 > &#9888; To use this package you will need to download the __Kinetis SDK 2.0__ from [kex.nxp.com]()
 > and tell CMake where to find it.